MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-about.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

 As a Microsoft 365 organization with mailboxes in Exchange Online, or a standalone Exchange Online Protection (EOP) organization without Exchange Online mailboxes, protecting the integrity of email messages from senders in your domains is important.
-Recipients should feel confident that messages from senders in your domain really came from those senders.
+Recipients should feel confident that messages from senders in your domain really came from senders in your domain.

 Email authentication (also known as _email validation_) is a group of standards to identify and prevent the delivery of email messages from forged senders (also known as _spoofing_).
 Spoofed senders are commonly used in business email compromise (BEC), phishing, and other email attacks.
 These standards include:

 - **Sender Policy Framework (SPF)**: Identifies the source email servers that are authorized to send mail for the domain.
-The domain is used in sender's email address during SMTP transmission of the message (known as the `5321.MailFrom` address, **MAIL FROM** address, P1 sender, or envelope sender).
+The domain is used in sender's email address during SMTP transmission of the message between email servers (known as the `5321.MailFrom` address, **MAIL FROM** address, P1 sender, or envelope sender).
 - **DomainKeys Identified Mail (DKIM)**: Uses a domain to digitally sign important elements of the message, including the From: message header field that's shown as the sender's email address in email clients.
 This address is also known as the `5322.From` address, From address, or P2 sender.
 The signature is stored in the message header to verify that the signed elements of the message weren't altered in transit.
 - **Domain-based Message Authentication, Reporting and Conformance (DMARC)**: Contains a policy that defines the action for messages that fail SPF or DKIM checks for senders in the domain.
 - **Authenticated Received Chain (ARC)**: Preserves original email authentication information by services that modify messages in transit.
 The destination email server can use this information to authentication messages that would otherwise fail email authentication.